googleapis/google-cloud-cpp/google/cloud/retail/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Retail API][cloud-service-docs], a service to Cloud Retail service enables customers to build end-to-end personalized recommendation systems without requiring a high level of expertise in machine learning, recommendation system, or Google Cloud.
+This directory contains an idiomatic C++ client library for the [Retail API][cloud-service-docs]; Cloud Retail service enables customers to build end-to-end personalized recommendation systems without requiring a high level of expertise in machine learning, recommendation system, or Google Cloud.

 This library is **experimental**.
 Its APIs are subject to change without notice.